 Enrollment is free of charge to all eligible learners.
 Not all courses (i.e. AP, Pre-AP, certain electives) offered at the main campuses are available at TP.
 Some activities will require fees and /or additional supplies.
 Transportation is provided for learners eligible for bus transportation in CISD, but families are encouraged to drop off or allow for walk/bike to school.
 Learners may NOT attend classes at another school while enrolled in TP.
 Learners are making a commitment to remain in the program until the end of the current semester or school year and or until graduation.

 HOW MUCH TIME WILL I HAVE TO SPEND IN SCHOOL?

 This varies for every learner.
-On average, learners will agree to spend at least two hours, daily, working on coursework outside of the school day: this includes weekends and school holidays, as needed to stay on track in your courses.
-Learners will also be required to participate in school related activities (some of which will count for course credit) during & outside of class hours– physical activity program, workshops, preparation for assessments, nine weeks celebrations, service committee projects, graduation exit meeting, enrichment opportunities, etc.
+On average, learners will agree to spend about two hours, daily, working on coursework outside of the school day: this includes weekends and school holidays, as needed to stay on track in your courses.
+Learners will also be required to participate in school-related activities (some of which will count for course credit) during & outside of class hours– physical activity program, workshops, preparation for assessments, nine-week celebrations, service committee projects, graduation exit meeting, enrichment opportunities, etc.

 HOW SOON CAN I GRADUATE?

 How soon a learner graduates will depend upon how many credits the learner has upon entering the program and how hard he or she is willing to work.
 Required state assessments must be met.